 North Carolina and other state-supported routes continue to lead the way in ridership growth .
-For the month of July, Carolinian, ridership increased by 3.9% over July 2012, with revenue increasing by 7.9%.
-Ridership for the Piedmont increased by 2.4%, with revenue increasing by 7.3%.
+For the month of July, Carolinian, ridership increased by 3.9 percent over July 2012, with revenue increasing by 7.9 percent.
+Ridership for the Piedmont increased by 2.4 percent, with revenue increasing by 7.3 percent.
 The Piedmont has led all Amtrak routes in ridership growth, when measured in percentage terms, over the past two federal fiscal years.

 State-sponsored North Carolina’s Amtrak